Access Programmer-Professional Background

 complex Purchase Order and tracks incoming parts and transfers to various locations.

 Contact: Timothy Parker 603-298-3123 or Mike Mayo 603-298-3120

 Chaston Associates North Andover, MA

-Created a very involved Access 2013 system to capture and report on loan activity for client banks.
+Created a very involved Access 2013 application to capture and report on loan activity for client banks.

 This allows Chaston to do a very thorough review of bank risk levels prior to a regular planned SEC audit.

 The app is heavy on the analytical side with over 20 complex reports,

 Vartanian Cabinets Palmer, MA